 It is made with classic chili ingredients that will cook quickly on the stovetop.
 Then, you add the cornbread on top and bake in the oven.

 The cornbread layer may seem thin but it will puff up quickly while it bakes.
 Let it cool slightly and then you will have the perfect comfort food meal ready to eat.
+Serve it plain or top it with your favorite chili toppings.

 - Cutting board and knife